MadhavBahl/shebang-everything/README.md

 ## Positional Parameters

-Some arguements or parameters can be passed when we call the script.
+Some arguments or parameters can be passed when we call the script.

 For Example:

-`$script.sh param1 param2 param3 param4`
+`$ ./script.sh param1 param2 param3 param4`

 All the parameters will be stored in: